Qovery/qovery-client-go/docs/HelmActionsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRestartHelmRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRedeployHelmRequest struct via the builder pattern

 Name | Type | Description  | Notes